ASAE ForesightWorks Drivers of Change: Workforce and Workplace

 Supporting Mental Health

-Views of mental health care are changing, and there is growing attention to the importance and ubiquity of mental health issues.
-A binary view of well versus unwell is breaking down—though the question of what constitutes mental health may prove increasingly contentious.
-New eorts are underway to achieve equity and access in mental health, while therapy innovation is growing.
+Views on mental health care are changing, with increasing recognition of the importance and prevalence of mental health issues.
+A binary view of being well versus unwell is breaking down—though the question of what constitutes mental health may prove increasingly contentious.
+Efforts are underway to achieve equity and access in mental health, while therapy innovation is growing.

 Updated 2024